yeuai/botscript/README.md

 * $input == i dont know => [show the list]
 ```

 A conditional command let bot execute an http POST request to an api endpoint with `req` data context.
-Once the endpoint returns json data with field `.data` then it will be populated before generate speech response.
+Once the endpoint returns json data then it will be populated before generate speech response.

 ```bash
 * $input == play music @> play favorite music